Continuous Patrolling Games: Solving the Game for Trees

-We note that the Leaf Condition for this star holds for $\alpha=4$ but not for $4 < \alpha \leq 8$, thus the $E$-attack strategy is not defined for the latter set of values.
+We note that the Leaf Condition for this star holds for $\alpha=2n$ but not for $2n < \alpha \leq 2x$, thus the $E$-attack strategy is not defined for the latter set of values.
 Thus, we define a new attack strategy.
-For $\alpha=4$ both strategies can be used.
+For $\alpha=2n$ either strategy can be used.